devaru-ai/disaggregated-inference-platform/README.md

 - The performance gap widens dramatically as context length grows.
 At 4096-token prompts and concurrency 128, SGLang delivers 1989 tok/s versus 159 tok/s for vLLM while reducing TTFT from 32.1 s to 1.1 s.

-- The largest performance gap appears **at 8192-token context and concurrency 128. vLLM throughput collapses to 0.85 tok/s with 73 s TTFT and 137 s P95 latency, while SGLang maintains 1426 tok/s with 2.0 s TTFT and 8.3 s P95 latency, a ~1676× throughput advantage on identical hardware.**
+- The largest performance gap appears **at 8192-token context and concurrency 128. vLLM throughput collapses to 0.85 tok/s with 73 s TTFT and 137 s P95 latency, while SGLang maintains 1426 tok/s with 2.0 s TTFT and 8.3 s P95 latency, a ~1676× throughput advantage under maximum cache reuse conditions on identical hardware.**

 - The results suggest vLLM becomes KV-memory constrained at long contexts, with KV-cache utilization approaching saturation (~99%) between 4096 and 8192 tokens.
 SGLang maintains high throughput under the same workload, indicating significantly more efficient long-context serving on identical hardware.

+**Note:** SGLang's gains are maximized here because all concurrent requests share an identical prompt, representing near-100% cache hit rate.
+Production gains will vary based on system prompt reuse patterns across requests.

 # 2. Monolithic (Coupled) Inference